PuzzleDude98/runic-docs/docs/guides/data/define_power.md

 ---
-title: Defining a Power
+title: Defining a Rune
-date: 2021-05-02
+date: 11-19-2024
 ---

-# Defining a Power in JSON
+# Defining a Rune in JSON

-Powers are used by Origins to define functionality.
-Each Origin is a set of these powers.
-Since Origins v0.4.0, powers are data-driven, allowing you to change and add powers via datapacks.
+Runes are the driving force of runics.
+They can be connected into rune matrices, a set runes that work together.
+RUnes are data-driven, represented with json behind the scenes and visually represented in game (eventually).

-In order for the game to load powers, they have to go in the correct path of the data pack.
-The full path of a power file should look like this: `data/<namespace>/powers/<power_id>.json`.
+> When testing with datapacks, in order for the game to load runes, they have to go in the correct path of the data pack.
+The full path of a rune file should look like this: `data/<namespace>/powers/<power_id>.json`.

 Generally, all powers support the fields found on this page: [Power JSON](../../json/power.md).
 For all other fields which define more specific functionality of a power, you will have to look at the page corresponding to the power type you want to use.
 A list of power types can be found here: [Power Types](../../types/power_types.md)